stevenyepes/stratos-bar/README.md

-# STV Palette
+# StratosBar

 A modern, minimalist AI-powered command palette for Linux with a Raycast-inspired **Unified Omnibar** interface.
 Built with Tauri, Vue, and Vuetify.

 ## 🚀 Quick Overview

-**STV Palette** is a native Linux application featuring a sleek, three-state UI that provides instant access to:
+**StratosBar** is a native Linux application featuring a sleek, three-state UI that provides instant access to:
 - ✨ **Unified Omnibar** - Single dynamic window that adapts to your workflow
 - 🤖 **AI Assistant** (Local Ollama & Cloud OpenAI) with clean, avatar-based chat
 - 🔍 **Fast File & App Search** with gradient-highlighted AI actions